buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.5 =
+* Messages - Fixed message list not loading more after scrolling down on mobile devices
 * Widgets - Added new 'Profile Completion' widget for showing profile completion progress
 * Compatibility - Global fix for all radio and checkbox conflicts with various plugins